imufiii/Capstone-INFO6134/README.md

 5. user can shake device for some useful effect

 Shahryar Salim:
-1.⁠ ⁠User can change language
+1. ⁠User can change language
-2.⁠ ⁠⁠User can view details(score, name, and result of win or lose) for the team they have chose 3.⁠ ⁠⁠User can set reminder of a certain task to perform 4.⁠ ⁠User can delete the team they chose.
+2. ⁠⁠User can view details(score, name, and result of win or lose) for the team they have chose
+3. User can set reminder of a certain task to perform
+4. ⁠⁠User can delete the team they chose.

 Mufeed Muneer:
 1. User can add and retrieve details of team using api